u16052642/thrive_erp_documentation/documentation-16.0/content/administration/maintain/mailjet_api.rst

 steps on adding the domain.

 .. note::
-   Either all email addresses of the Odoo database users who are sending emails using Mailjet's servers need to be configured or the domain(s) of the users' email addresses can be configured.
+   Either all email addresses of the Thrive Bureau ERP database users who are sending emails using Mailjet's servers need to be configured or the domain(s) of the users' email addresses can be configured.

 By default, the email address originally set up in the Mailjet account is added as a trusted